Praccen/Praccen.github.io/index.md

-Hello and welcome to my portfolio website.
-My name is Gustav Björk.
-I am currently on the last semester of my master of science program in game and software engineering at Blekinge Tekniska Högskola (BTH).
+Welcome to my portfolio website!
+My name is Gustav and I am currently on the last semester of my master of science program in game and software engineering at Blekinge Tekniska Högskola (BTH).
 I am passionate about game development and have an especially big interest in game physics.

 ### I program games and stuff, here they are: